 Study after study proves that the brain cannot truly multitask.
 Don’t believe it?
 Try to write a letter to a client and at the same time read an email received from a client.
 When forced to switch tasks several times during tax season, it causes fatigue, stress, performance degradation, mistakes, errors of omission and so on.
 Such are the demands of tax season that there seems to be no escape.
 Or is there?

 Here are some ways to combat tax season demands on your brain:

 Studies suggest that aerobic exercises help induce brain plasticity that can improve cognitive flexibility, even in older age.

 Reduce the need (and habit) to “switch” between tasks.
 E.g.

-- While doing any task, provide as full attention as possible to only that task.
+- While doing any task, provide as much full attention as possible to only that task.
 Put away cell phone outside the field of view; disable pop-ups, reminders, email notifications etc.

 - When you follow up with clients for missing information, put the words “missing information” in the subject line of the email and then set up filters to move all replies to a separate folder under inbox.
 Then set up a time to handle all further information provided by clients one after another, rather than acting on it at each moment when it comes in.

 - Don't allow new information to break the flow of your thoughts.
 Instead, use downtime breaks to consume new information.